websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/reference/themes/running-theme-tasks/building-themes.md

     [11:36:34] Finished 'build' after 8.58 s
     ```

-1. The `build` task generates the base Theme files (in the `build` folder), compiles Sass into CSS, and compresses all Theme files into a `.war` file (in the `dist` folder) that you can deploy to your server.
+1. The `build` task generates the base Theme files (in the `build` folder), compiles Sass into CSS, and compresses all Theme files into a `.war` file (in the `dist` folder) for deployment.
 Copy any of these files and folders to your Theme's `src` folder to modify them.

 1. [Deploy](./deploying-themes.md) the `war` file to your app server to make it available.

 Great!
 Now you know how to build your Theme.